aaronbarzilai/schedviz/README.md

 Repository for schedviz.com an open source visualizer of major sports league schedules

 ## Initial Project Goal
-Automatically generate NBA schedule visualizations currently done manually by Aaron Barzilai with help from Alejando Altaras.
+Automatically generate NBA schedule visualizations by Aaron Barzilai with help from Alejando Altaras.

 Sample: